Welcome to HonorFirst.com

 An Independent Educational Resource on the U.S. Border Patrol

-Founded in the mid-1990s by Ray Harris, HonorFirst.com is an independent, nonprofit-seeking organization committed to preserving and sharing the history of the U.S. Border Patrol.
-As an educational resource, we research, document, and archive historical information, ensuring that the agency’s legacy is accessible to the public.
-HonorFirst.com is currently in the process of obtaining 501(c)(3) nonprofit status.
+Founded in the mid-1990s by Ray Harris, HonorFirst.com began as a resource to help those interested in joining the U.S. Border Patrol and navigating the hiring process.
+Over time, it evolved into a volunteer-driven effort dedicated to preserving and sharing the history of the U.S. Border Patrol.
+As an educational platform, we research, document, and archive historical information to ensure the agency’s legacy remains accessible to the public.
+In 2025, HonorFirst.com was officially recognized by the IRS as a 501(c)(3) tax-exempt nonprofit organization, and donations are now tax-deductible to the extent allowed by law.

 Understanding the Border Patrol Career Path: Our “For USBP Applicants” section organizes publicly available information to help individuals understand the historical context of the Border Patrol hiring process and career expectations.
 While we present general insights based on historical records and official sources, all applicants should consult CBP.gov and USAJobs.gov for the most current hiring details.
 HonorFirst.com is an independent educational platform and does not provide recruitment services or official hiring guidance.